1532j0004kg/Cplusplus-Tutorial/README.md

 What is C++?

                   1. C++ is a combination of procedural and oop concept.
                   2. It contains classes and objects.
+                  3. It is a superset of c.

-C++ concepts?
+OOP concepts?

                 1.Abstract.
                 2.Polymorphism.